PDM4AR/exercises/docs/07-optimization-clean.md

 The environment of the problem is a 2D map composed of islands each with its own features.
 The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
 Archipelagos n. *0* (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
 All of the other archipelagos (from n. *1* to n. *N-2*) are composed of the same amount *k* of islands.
 Hence, the total number of islands is 1+(*N-2*)\**k* +1 = (*N-2*)\**k* +2.
 The islands are identified by a unique id, ranging from *0* to (*N-2*)*k*+1.
 They also have another tag to discern to which archipelagos they belong.
 Note that the belonging of an island in a specific group, called archipelago, is not determined by position, topographic reasons, similarity, etc.: don't make any assumption, just take it as it is.

-Your job is to compute a voyage plan (an ordered list of islands to be visited) that starts from the first archipelago and ends at the last archipelago, optimized for a specific cost while satifying some constraints.
+Your task is to compute a voyage plan (an ordered list of islands to be visited) that starts from the first archipelago and ends at the last archipelago, optimized for a specific cost while satifying some constraints.

 Here you can see two examples of correct planned voyages: